pmeaney/cicd-project-launch-templateSet/README.md

   - github action secrets creation, for use with github action
   - github action (the CICD Script) written, and injected with env vars from 1pass (for plaintext config items such as github username, docker username, container registry to use), and referencing github action secrets previously created (server ip, server username, ssh private key to allow github action runner to connect to server, github token)

-## **How It Works**

-This script automates three primary tasks:

-1. **Vault Setup**:

-   - Create a new 1Password vault or select an existing one.
-   - Default vault name: `ExperimentVault1`.

-2. **Secure Note Creation**:

-   - Create a secure note with two customizable fields: `projectName` and `registryName`.
-   - Default secure note name: `ExperimentSecureNote1`.

-3. **YAML File Generation**:
-   - Retrieve the secure note's fields and inject their values into a `basic-yaml-env-subst.yml` file.

----

 ## Things to keep in mind when working with 1password

 I previously used 1password at an employer and began using it for personal projects.
 It's great because it offers secure password storage, plus an API to access passwords programmatically.